TEALSK12/introduction-to-computer-science/lesson_02.md

       * Combining multiple steps into one instruction (e.g. "spread peanut butter on the bread" without specifically opening the jar, putting peanut butter on the knife, using the knife to spread, etc.)
       * **Response:** Ask for more detail
     * Most algorithms will fail.
 If there is time, repeat the process with one or two other groups.
-    * Here is an example video of this activity.
+    * Here is an example video of the PBJ activity.
       [![PBJ Example Video](http://img.youtube.com/vi/cDA3_5982h8/0.jpg)](http://www.youtube.com/watch?v=cDA3_5982h8)

 3. Debugging algorithms